harmony-one/h/progress/alaina-furstenberg.md

+2025-11-01 Sat: Progress thread

+2025-10-31 Fri: Publishing of the October Newsletter.
+Filming and editing of a short to recap October progress.

+2025-10-30 Thu: Finalizing October newsletter and sending out first draft for review.
+Designing the newsletter thumbnail.

+2025-10-29 Wed: Created marketing notes highlighting the launch of EIP-2537, which boosts Harmony’s cryptographic performance and enables faster zk-proofs and cross-chain bridges.
+Positioned the upgrade as a key step in Harmony’s alignment with Ethereum standards—emphasizing improved security, developer compatibility, and lower gas costs for advanced applications.

+2025-10-28 Tue: Drafted messaging around EIP-2935 and the new stream sync system, focusing on how these upgrades enhance network reliability and decentralization.
+Highlighted the benefits for validators and developers—faster syncing, stronger historical data access, and greater scalability—tying them to Harmony’s broader narrative of performance and resilience.

+2025-10-27 Mon: Updating content plan to communicate Harmony’s Q3 engineering milestones in simple, developer-friendly language.
+Focused on connecting technical progress—like BLS upgrades and sync improvements—to user-facing value such as faster performance, smoother validator onboarding, and long-term ecosystem trust.

+---

+2025-10-26 Sun: Review of team progress

+2025-10-25 Sat: Progress Thread

-2025-10-24 Fri: Filming and editing of Stream Sync short.
-Update of community section/
+2025-10-24 Fri: Filming and editing of [Stream Sync short](https://youtube.com/shorts/enJOZtI4eS0?si=1vU2LP2D73105ndV).
+Update of community section.

-2025-10-23 Thu:
-Created social copy explaining how BTC long-hedging helps reduce downside risk for liquidity providers.
+2025-10-23 Thu: Created social copy explaining how BTC long-hedging helps reduce downside risk for liquidity providers.
 Designed a simple graphic to show how a hedge maintains stable returns during price dips.

-2025-10-22 Wed:
-Researched how BTC hedge positions work in sideways markets.
+2025-10-22 Wed: Researched how BTC hedge positions work in sideways markets.
 Drafted short educational captions breaking down long-hedge benefits for everyday users.

-2025-10-21 Tue:
-Wrote simple definitions for terms like “delta-neutral” and “hedged LP” to use in upcoming posts.
+2025-10-21 Tue: Wrote simple definitions for terms like “delta-neutral” and “hedged LP” to use in upcoming posts.
 Reviewed examples from other DeFi projects to refine how we explain BTC strategies to beginners.

-2025-10-20 Mon:
-Outlined a content plan introducing the concept of BTC long-hedging step by step.
+2025-10-20 Mon: Outlined a content plan introducing the concept of BTC long-hedging step by step.
 Focused on making the topic feel approachable for new DeFi participants.

 ---